ajpelu/dp_dispersantes/text/datapaperv1.md

 ### Sampling description

 Sampling procedure was the line-transect method (Verner, 1985), with a bandwidth of 50 m, 25 m on each side of the line (Barea-Azcón et al 2012, 2014).
 A total of 16 transect were sampled with lengths ranged from 1.9 to 3 km (Table 2).
 Sight and sound records within the sample area were accepted as contacts.
 All transects were sampled in the early morning, under appropriate climatic conditions.
 The observer walks at a constant speed of 2 to 4 km/h.

 :red_circle: cybertraker or Open Data Kit

 Field data were recorded by a PDA-based system.
-For this purpose forms were created with Open Data Kit (http://opendatakit.org) (Anokwa et al. 2009, Hartung et al. 2010) software.
+For this purpose forms were created with Open Data Kit software (http://opendatakit.org) (Anokwa et al. 2009, Hartung et al. 2010).
 A video with an example of the sequence created to recorded field data is available at https://www.youtube.com/watch?v=tFyG2SvaNvA.

-Incluir la referencia de la metodología del obsnev
 ### Quality control description

-## Quality control description:

 ## Dataset